Skip to content

 Introducing spacy-lancedb-linker, a new library for ANN Entity Linking with spacy🔗

-With our two artifacts ready, we can start using entity linking.
+With our two artefacts ready, we can start using entity linking.
 Entity Linking is one of the common NLP tasks.

 Entity Linking and Discovery